 The Roadmaster chassis is a semi-monocoque design using all tubular steel.
-The semi-monocoque design provides greater structural integrity and overall uniform stress distribution.
-Incorporated in the Roadmaster chassis is the exclusive cushion air glide suspension system using eight outboard and two inboard mounted air springs and ten Bilstein shock absorbers.
+The semimonocoque design provides greater structural integrity and overall uniform stress distribution.
+Incorporated in the Roadmaster chassis is the exclusive cushion air glide suspension system using eight outboard and two inboard mounted air springs and ten shock absorbers.

 The location of the air springs and shock absorbers combined with the semi-monoque chassis provides the smoothest ride, best handling and trouble free service while delivering top notch drivability.
-The chassis has a three-point hydraulic leveling system or an air leveling system or both.
+The chassis has either an air/hydraulic or air leveling system.

-The front and drive axles are affixed in the chassis with trailing arms in a parallel four link arrangement while the tag axle (40-45' only) uses leading arms.
+The front and drive axles are affixed in the chassis with trailing arms in a parallel four link arrangement while the tag axle uses leading arms.
 A panhard bar attached to the axle and frame prevents side motion of the axle in the chassis.
 The front and drive axles are mounted to a wide platform H-frame that carries the coach body on eight outboard mounted air springs, four front and four rear.
 The tag axle uses two in-board mounted air bags.
 Suspension bushings require no lubrication for ease of maintenance.
 Unlike suspension that uses springs, the air suspension system automatically maintains the same attitude and ride height throughout the entire load range.
+The standard towing receiver is rated at 10,000 lbs. towing weight and 1,000 lbs. tongue weight.
+The optional towing receiver is rated at 15,000 lbs. towing weight and 1,500 lbs. tongue weight.